mkarner07/mkarner07.github.io/_posts/2023-11-16-Building-Success-Brick-by-Brick.md

 ## Conclusion: The Secret to Results That Last

 Consistently applying a modest 1% improvement can result in remarkable transformations over time.
-Notably, improving by 1% each day leads to a staggering 37-fold enhancement.
+Notably, improving by 1% each day leads to a staggering 37-fold enhancement in one year.

 This is how powerful habits can be!

 If you find the topic interesting, I can highly recommend the book [Atomic Habits](https://amzn.to/40x9XZN) by James Clear.
 It already has become a modern classic and a must read non-fiction book for productivity enthusiasts.
-But also Simon Sinek’s books [The Infinite Game](https://amzn.to/47sYk8e) and [Leaders Eat Last](https://amzn.to/40xUnwM) contain valuable insights in why aand how to build habits.
+But also Simon Sinek’s books [The Infinite Game](https://amzn.to/47sYk8e) and [Leaders Eat Last](https://amzn.to/40xUnwM) contain valuable insights in why and how to build habits.